ansible-community/antsibull-docs/docs/ansible-output.md

 * The `language` key allows to override the language for the code block that will be replaced.
   By default `antsibull-docs ansible-output` looks for code blocks of language `ansible-output`.

+* The `skip_first_lines` key allows to remove a fixed number of lines from the beginning of the `ansible-playbook` output.

+* The `skip_last_lines` key allows to remove a fixed number of lines from the end of the `ansible-playbook` output.

 * The `prepend_lines` key allows to prepend a multi-line YAML string to the `ansible-playbook` output.

 An example looks like this.
 The `console` code block contains the generated result: